These five silver frequent flyer cards give you airport lounge access

 Etihad Guest Silver

-If flying Etihad through Abu Dhabi is your transit of choice, then 25,000 Tier Miles will get you to Silver in the first year, and 20,000 Tier Miles to maintain that status thereafter.
+If flying Etihad through Abu Dhabi is your transit of choice, then 25,000 Tier Miles or 20 Tier segments (akin to 'eligible flights' in other programs) will get you to Silver in the first year, and 20,000 Tier Miles or 15 Tier segments to maintain that status thereafter.

-A return flight from Australia to London via Abu Dhabi on the lowest-priced Business Saver fare will easily net you enough Tier Miles to pocket that Silver card.
+A return flight from Australia to London via Abu Dhabi on the lowest-priced Business Value fare will easily net you enough Tier Miles to pocket that Silver card.

-Etihad Guest Silver opens the doors to Plaza Premium’s Al Reem lounge in Abu Dhabi (as well as the Air Serbia Premium Lounge in Belgrade and the Air Seychelles Premium Lounge in Seychelles).
+Etihad Guest Silver opens the doors to Plaza Premium’s Al Reem lounge in Abu Dhabi.

 Also read: Al Reem Lounge review (Plaza Premium, Etihad Gold)

-Rounding up the three main Middle Eastern carriers, Qatar Airways also offers lounge access for Privilege Club Silver members at ‘selected lounges’ worldwide when flying on a Qatar Airways-operated and marketed flight.
+Rounding up the three main Gulf carriers, Qatar Airways also offers lounge access for Privilege Club Silver members at ‘selected lounges’ worldwide when flying on a Qatar Airways-operated and marketed flight.

 In Doha, that’s the Qatar Airways Business Class lounge (different to the Al Mourjan lounge which is exclusively for guests flying in business class).

-In London, you can access the SkyTeam Lounge along with Privilege Club Gold and Platinum members, as access to the Qatar Airways Premium Lounge is restricted to business class guests again.
+In London, you can access the Qatar Airways Frequent Flyer lounge, as access to the Qatar Airways Premium Lounge is restricted to business class guests again.

 For other airports, check the Qatar Airways worldwide lounge access page to see if Silver access will be granted on your next journey - it’ll say ‘Silver and Higher’ if so.